sonyamaks/PongJS/README.md

 # PongJS

-Pong game created with vanilla JS, HTML and CSS
+This is a simple Pong game created with vanilla JS, HTML and CSS for 2 players.
+Used W and S for Player 1 (Blue) and Arrow Up and Down for Player 2 (Red).